Jiff21/qa/README.md

 ```

 Edit the file qa/settings.py to match your development setup (localhost,
-BASE_URL, Selenium Server, etc) if you're using this for another site.
+HOST_URL, Selenium Server, etc) if you're using this for another site.

 ## Running Tests